-The Seventeenth century was a time of upheaval and change in Europe, and this was reflected in the literature of the time.
+The 17th-century was a time of upheaval and change in Europe, and this was reflected in the literature of the time.

 So, who were the best seventeenth-century writers?
 Here’s our list, perhaps surprisingly made up of some household names: